KrishnaChaitanya45/Hustle-Frontend/README.md

 #### Tech Stacks

-React Native, Firebase, MongoDB, Node JS, Express JS, Cloudinary, Socket.io, Redis.
+React Native, Firebase, MongoDB, Node JS, Express JS, Cloudinary, Socket.io, Redis, TypeScript.

+#### Pending Features

+* Screen for the leaderboard where users can compete with their friends ⚠️ ( Backend Implemented )
+* Payments: -  Add Screens for different plans and implement payments.